Middle East

 After choosing your Arabic dialect, click on the links to the left to review each lesson.
 After reviewing the lessons, you can test the mastery of your skills by clicking on the exercise links to the right.

-Due to Arabic characters and sound file integration, these courses are supported by Internet Explorer 5.0 or higher Internet Explorer web browsers.
-If you do not have this web browser, you may download it for free at http://www.microsoft.com/windows/ie/downloads/ie6/default.asp.
+Due to Arabic characters and sound file integration, these courses are supported by Internet Explorer 6.0 and higher or Mozilla FireFox 3.0 and higher.
+If you do not have these web browsers, you may download them for free at Microsoft Internet Explorer or Mozilla Firefox.

-The sound files use the Windows Media plug-in for Internet Explorer.
-If you do not have this media player, you may download it for free at http://microsoft.com/windows/mediaplayer/download/default.asp.
+The sound files use Adobe Flash.
+If you do not have this media player, you may download it for free by clicking the following image:

 Since we have provided you with extensive Arabic voice recordings, please allow extra time for the sound files to download.